kushalpandya/dotfiles/docs/services.md

 ```

 Save and exit the file, now, depending on how your data directory partition is mounted,
-we need to disable NextCloud for a bit to update data directory permissions;
+we need to disable Nextcloud for a bit to update data directory permissions;

 ```bash
 sudo snap disable nextcloud